j3ffreyjohn/cs677_lab3/README.md

 The only code file to run is bird.py .
 Run it as : python bird.py <number_of_pigs> <number_bird_launches> <replicate_or_not>

-e.g. python bird.py 5 3 0 for a game with 5 pigs and 3 bird launches without replication \n
+e.g. python bird.py 5 3 0 for a game with 5 pigs and 3 bird launches without replication \\
      python bird.py 5 3 1 for a game with 5 pigs and 3 bird launches with replication